Conditions of Use

 Delay Compensation Policy

-Eurail Group G.I.E.’s delay compensation policy is based on Regulation (EC) No 1371/2007 of the European Parliament and the Council of 23rd October 2007 on rail passengers’ rights and obligations (PRR) and on General Conditions of Carriage for Rail Passengers (GCC-CIV/PRR).
+Eurail Group G.I.E.’s delay compensation policy is based on Regulation (EC) No 1371/2007 of the European Parliament and the Council of 23rd October 2007 on rail passengers’ rights and obligations (PRR) and on the General Conditions of Carriage for Rail Passengers (GCC-CIV/PRR).

 1. What is covered by Eurail Group G.I.E.’s delay compensation policy?